Patienttchamson/Software-Quality-Pipeline/README.md

-# Software Quality Pipeline realizable on microcomputers?
+# Is a software Quality Pipeline realizable on microcomputers?

 The challenge of continuous integration and continuous delivery of quality software still discourages many companies today from setting up and using a software quality stack.
 In particular, setting up the individual tools, such as source code management, code integration or the deployment of images and connecting